Explore the Heart of South Africa: Nature, Culture, Adventure

 Neptis saclava marpessa

 The Spotted Sailer has a wingspan of around 4.5 cm with females being a bit larger than males.
 The sexes have similar colouration.
+Their caterpillars are extremely well camouflaged.
+They are fairly small and are varying shades of brown, cream and green in colour.
+They have a number of thick spikes in various places on their bodies.

 It is found from around Port Elizabeth, along the east coast and the northern and north-eastern portions of the country.
 It is also found in Gauteng and the North West Province.